That’s right, an electric bike, and nope it’s not cheating!

 So what do I do for my brain?

 Now as far as my brain goes, it’s still pretty much the same as when I was younger, maybe even better.
 Just my opinion!

 But like all the other parts of the body, your mind still needs stimulation to stay young.

-Me, when I turned 50, I asked myself what I wanted to do for the rest of my life LOL.
+When I turned 50, I asked myself what I wanted to do for the rest of my life LOL.
 Truly.
 I could do anything that I love.
-So I learned how to create and design websites…that was 15 years ago and I had no idea how the internet worked.
+So I learned how to create and design websites…which I did for clients for 15 years.

 So everyday my brain cells are hard at work and that’s how I help it stay young!